ihmeuw/pseudopeople/docs/source/noise/column_noise.rst

 When someone reports their age in years, or especially when someone reports the age of someone else such as a family member, they may not get the value exactly right.
-When this noise type occurs, the reported age is off by some amount, for example a year or two older or younger than the person actually is.
+For this type of simulated noise, the reported age is off by some amount, for example a year or two older or younger than the person actually is.

 This noise type is called :code:`misreport_age` in the configuration.